mariuszm/ng-devstack/README.md

 This project has been inspired by another great concept [ngBoilerplate](http://joshdmiller.github.io/ng-boilerplate/), allowing to create modern web applications in AngularJS.
 It follows all the best practices introduced in ngBoilerplate such as component/feature-oriented directory structure, intelligent build system, etc. However, I decided to improve it a little bit and create my own boilerplate from scratch since I missed some basic features like:

-* applying changes in real-time on adding new files to project,
+- applying changes in real-time on adding new files to project,
-* image optimization,
+- image optimization,
-* remove redundant code on compiling output HTML,
+- remove redundant code on compiling output HTML,
-* plus ngBoilerplate hasn't been updated for months.
+- plus ngBoilerplate hasn't been updated for months.

 Now this all has been made possible.
 Please welcome **ng-devstack**!

 ## Features

-* integration with gulp,
+- integration with gulp,
-* package management with Bower,
+- package management with Bower,
-* feature-oriented directory structure,
+- feature-oriented directory structure,
-* Livereload fully handled server-side with NodeJS/Express (without installing additional extensions for browsers),
+- Livereload fully handled server-side with NodeJS/Express (without installing additional extensions for browsers),
-* real-time applying changes to website on adding new files (forget about manual rebuild the app),
+- real-time applying changes to website on adding/deleting files (forget about manual rebuild the app),
-* caching AngularJS templates to avoid additional server requests,
+- caching AngularJS templates to avoid additional server requests,
-* pre-minifying AngularJS files to fix AngularJS' dependency injection upon minification,
+- pre-minifying AngularJS files to fix AngularJS' dependency injection upon minification,
-* support for SASS (including Twitter Bootstrap official port to SASS),
+- support for SASS (including Twitter Bootstrap official port to SASS),
-* support for JSHint,
+- support for JSHint,
-* minify JS/CSS/HTML,
+- JS/CSS/HTML minification,
-* remove logging (`console.log()`, etc.) from compiled JS code,
+- remove logging (`console.log()`, etc.) from compiled JS code,
-* image optimization on build (see *Additional Info* for details),
+- image optimization (see *Additional Info* for details),
-* `html5Mode` support (see *Additional Info* for details),
+- `html5Mode` support (see *Additional Info* for details),
-* integration with AngularUI Router & AngularUI Bootstrap.
+- integration with AngularUI Router & AngularUI Bootstrap.

 ## Requirements

-* Ruby
+- Ruby
-* NodeJS
+- NodeJS
-* Bower
+- Bower

 ## Installation